Reynolds Consumer Products (NASDAQ:REYN) Releases FY 2022 Earnings Guidance

 Reynolds Consumer Products (NASDAQ:REYN – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
-The company provided earnings per share (EPS) guidance of $1.56-$1.56 for the period, compared to the consensus estimate of $1.61.
+The company provided EPS guidance of $1.56-$1.56 for the period, compared to the consensus EPS estimate of $1.61.
 The company issued revenue guidance of $3.98 billion-$3.98 billion, compared to the consensus revenue estimate of $3.91 billion.Reynolds Consumer Products also updated its Q2 2022 guidance to $0.23-$0.27 EPS.

 Reynolds Consumer Products Company Profile (Get Rating)